jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_5th_dimensional.md

   <p><em>by T. C. Moore</em></p>

 <p>
-  As baseball fans, I'm sure we are all aware of the latest physical theory that states the universe -- all energy and matter -- is made of little tiny strings and actually sports a lot more dimensions than the three spatial dimensions we are aware of:  11 dimensions, as a matter of fact, counting the time dimension.
+  As baseball fans, I'm sure we are all aware of the latest physical theory that states the universe &mdash; all energy and matter &mdash; is made of little tiny strings and actually sports a lot more dimensions than the three spatial dimensions we are aware of:  11 dimensions, as a matter of fact, counting the time dimension.
 Apparently, the additional spatial dimensions are wrapped up like tiny tubes, so we don't notice them, even though we move through them constantly.
 </p>

 <p>